KarolS/units/doc/BINDINGS.md

 Currently, only Scalaz 7.0.x is supported.

-Artefact `units-scalaz` provides implementation of following typeclasses:
+Artefact `units-scalaz` provides implementations of following typeclasses:

 * for `IntU`: `Monoid`, `Equal`, `Order`, `Show`